Do You Need a Motorcycle License?

 Depending on which state you live in, you may need a motorcycle license to drive a scooter or moped.

-The regulations that govern scooters and mopeds vary depending on where you live.
-Scooters almost always require registration and a motorcycle license.
-These vehicles often have engines that are 150 cubic centimeters (cc) or smaller.
-Conversely, mopeds with engine sizes smaller than 50cc don't require a special motorcycle license or registration.
+The regulations on scooters and mopeds depend on where you live.
+Scooters almost always require registration and a motorcycle license, especially ones with engines that are 50 cubic centimeters (cc) or larger.
+Mopeds and scooters with engine sizes smaller than 50cc don't usually require a motorcycle license or registration.

-If your moped or scooter has an engine that is 50cc or smaller, laws in California and other states only require you to have a standard driver's license or learner's permit.
-Other states don't require any license but do impose age limits on riders — in North Carolina and elsewhere, riders must be at least 16.
+If your moped or scooter has an engine under 50cc, laws in California and other states only require a standard driver's license or learner's permit.
+Other states don't require a license but do impose age limits on riders.
+In North Carolina and elsewhere, riders must be at least 16.

-If your moped or scooter has an engine that is larger than 50cc, most states require that you have a motorcycle license or a driver's license with a motorcycle endorsement.
+If your moped or scooter has an engine larger than 50cc, most states require a motorcycle license or a driver's license with a motorcycle endorsement.
 For instance, a Vespa is considered a scooter in most states.
-If your Vespa is over 50cc, then you will need a motorcycle license to drive it in most cases.
+If your Vespa is over 50cc, you'll need a motorcycle license to drive it in most cases.

-The Honda Grom, another popular sports bike, typically requires a motorcycle license to operate since all of the models have an engine that is over 50cc.
+The Honda Grom, another popular sports bike, typically requires a motorcycle license to operate since it has a 124cc engine.

 Can you register a motorcycle without a license?